dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/intro/02-common-patterns.md

 # Common Design Patterns

-Both UX designers and frontend web developers will have a huge benefit of **"talking"** within the same design patterns like:
+Both UX designers and frontend web developers will have a huge benefit of **"talking"** within the same design extensions like:

 - Grid usage (8px / 0.5rem)
 - Fonts & Typography